 Ever wonder what your heart rate is when you’re running while listening to music?
 The ear provides a great platform for doing this kind of biometric measurement.
-Earbuds, rather than watches, tend to be the most accurate heart-rate monitors, outperformed only by traditional chest straps.
+It is a little known fact that earbuds, rather than watches, tend to be the most accurate heart-rate monitors, outperformed only by traditional chest straps.

-Headphones are also great for people who work out and want to check their steps, distance traveled, and calories burned, on the fly.
-Some smart earbuds even claim to be able to track brain waves through EEG and provide real-time feedback about focus, stress, sleep patterns, and relaxation.
+Headphones are also great for people who work out and want to check their steps, distance traveled and calories burned, on the fly.
+Some smart buds even claim to be able to track brain waves through EEG and provide real-time feedback about focus, stress, sleep patterns and relaxation.

 Wearables suppliers are increasingly looking beyond the wrist, and the ears may very well be the next big growth area.
 The best technology is invisible.
 This the road we’re going down.

-The IconX 2018 are Samsung’s answer to Apple’s AirPods.
-The cord-free buds let you listen to music by streaming from your phone or via the 4 GB (per earbud) built-in storage for offline playback.
-Simply transfer songs from a Samsung smartphone or PC through Bluetooth connectivity.
+These cord-free buds let you listen to music by streaming from your phone or via the 4 GB (per earbud) built-in storage for offline playback.
+Simply transfer songs from a Samsung smartphone or PC through Bluetooth.

 For fitness buffs, the biometric earbuds automatically track your activity including steps, distance, calories, activity, heart rate and VO2Max.
-They also feature a standalone audio Coach function which will let you know in real-time how you are doing.
+They also feature a standalone audio Coach function which will lets you know in real-time how you are performing.

 One important feature is the ability to tap IconX and use your voice to carry out tasks by activating Bixby, Samsung’s smart artificial intelligence assistant.
 You can, for example, control your music or your phone, hands-free.